yuvijaiswal2003/CF_Extension/README.md

 Often, users find it difficult to choose unsolved problems to solve for practice.
 We have built a website that **recommends 3 categories of problems** (**Easy**, **Medium** and **Hard**) to the user, **based on his/her codeforces rating**.
 The problems are randomly chosen, and are only those which are not solved by the user yet.

-This repository includes all the codes which the website uses.
+This repository includes all the codes which the website uses. hi